uviclibraries/design-layout/index.md

 ## Learning objectives

-Participants will be familiar with the following by the end of this workshop:
+Participants will be able to do the following by the end of this workshop:

-1. How to set up a free account with Canva
-2. Basic guidelines for layout
+1. Follow best practices guidelines for design layout
-3. Importance of image resolution for print vs digital
+2. Use appropriately higher resolution images for print vs digital
-4. The various types of templates available on Canva
+3. Utilize various types of templates available on Canva
-5. Optional: how to design a poster online using Canva
+4. Optional: Design a poster online using Canva
-6. Optional: how to design a brochure online using Canva
+5. Optional: Ddesign a brochure online using Canva
-7. Optional: how to design an infographic online using Canva
+6. Optional: Design an infographic using Canva

 [NEXT STEP: Pre-Workshop Activities](pre-workshop.html){: .btn .btn-blue }